-Take a look at your utility bills for the last year, look for trends in your bill, is there a particular time, season or month where your bill was higher?
+Take a look at your utility bills for the last year, and look for trends in your bill, is there a particular time, season, or month where your bill was higher?
 If you live in a cold climate like Canada, you might see a jump in January because heating costs tend to be higher in the winter.
 And what about the summer?
 June and July can be scorching in Canada.
 Do you notice a difference or a spike?
 If you notice major differences it might be a good idea to look at how efficient the insulation is in your home or look into a more energy-efficient furnace.

 Check for Air leaks

 Drafty windows can cost you big time, in fact, you could be wasting between 25% and 30% of your energy heating and cooling your home if you have major air leaks.
 Weather-stripping your home is one of the best things you can do.

 - Electric outlets and switches